allfantrusd/encrypted_messaging/README.md

 # encrypted_messaging
-This repo contain a server which send encrypted message to clients to message encryptedly
+This repo contain a server which send encrypted message to clients to message encryptedly To use the script globally copy Casercipher file and paste it into clients python file and edit it accordingly and use it
 ## [[Help]]
 ## *-i* is used to add server address in server.py file
 ## *-i* is also used to add host address in clients.py file